Emergence of quasiparticle multiplets in curium: Method

 In the present work, we utilized the density functional theory in combination with the single-site dynamical mean-field theory (dubbed as DFT + DMFT)~\cite{RevModPhys.78.865,RevModPhys.68.13} to study the electronic structures of Cm under pressure.
 The DFT + DMFT method is probably the most powerful first-principles approach that ever established for strongly correlated materials, and has been successfully applied to study the electronic structures of some actinides~\cite{PhysRevB.82.085117,PhysRevLett.101.126403,PhysRevB.75.235107,zhu:2013,PhysRevB.81.035105,Janoscheke:2015,dai:2003,PhysRevB.94.115148,shim_epl09,PhysRevLett.101.056403,savrasov:2001,PhysRevB.99.125113,rt:2019,joyce:2019,lh:2019}, including Cm metal in its cubic phase~\cite{shim:2007}.

 We used the \texttt{eDMFTF} package, which was implemented by K. Haule \emph{et al.}~\cite{PhysRevB.81.195107,wien2k}, to perform the charge fully self-consistent DFT + DMFT calculations.
 We used the experimental crystal structures of Cm under pressure~\cite{Heathman110}, and adopted the general gradient approximation (i.e., Perdew-Burke-Ernzerhof functional)~\cite{PhysRevLett.77.3865} to describe the exchange-correlation potential.
 The spin-orbit coupling effect was included.
 The system temperature was set to be 293~K, and the system was restricted to be paramagnetic.
 The 5$f$ orbitals of Cm atom were treated as correlated orbitals.
 The Coulomb interaction matrix was constructed by using the Slater integrals $F^{(k)}$.
 The Coulomb repulsion interaction parameter $U$ and Hund's exchange interaction parameter $J_{\text{H}}$ were 7.0~eV and 0.6~eV, respectively~\cite{RevModPhys.81.235}.
 The double-counting term for the self-energy function was represented by the fully localized limit scheme~\cite{jpcm:1997}.
-For the sake of simplicity, we ignored the non-equivalent Cm atoms in the Cm-III phase.
-In other words, all Cm atoms in Cm-III were assumed to be equivalent.
-The resulting multi-orbital quantum impurity models were solved by using the hybridization expansion continuous-time quantum Monte Carlo impurity solver (CT-HYB)~\cite{RevModPhys.83.349,PhysRevB.75.155113,PhysRevLett.97.076405,PhysRevB.90.075149}.
+For the sake of simplicity, we ignored the non-equivalent Cm atoms in the Cm-I phase.
+In other words, all Cm atoms in Cm-I were assumed to be equivalent.
+The resulting multi-orbital quantum impurity models were solved by using the hybridization expansion continuous-time quantum Monte Carlo impurity solver (CT-HYB)~\cite{RevModPhys.83.349,PhysRevLett.97.076405}.
+We made a truncation in the local Hilbert space.
+Only those atomic eigenstates with $5f^{6}\sim 5f^{9}$ configurations were retained~\cite{PhysRevB.75.155113}.
+The Lazy trace evaluation trick was used to accelerate the calculations further~\cite{PhysRevB.90.075149}.
 The number of Monte Carlo sweeps was $2 \times 10^9$, which was enough to obtain converged results and suppress numerical noises~\cite{sign_problem}.
 Finally, the analytical continuations for self-energy functions were done by using the maximum entropy method~\cite{jarrell}.